anthony-arnold/advent-2019/README.md

  - Day 4: Substitute a space `' '` for the dash `'-'` in the input.
  - Day 18: This program only outputs one answer.
 Modify the output manually for part 2.
+ - Day 25: Usage  is `./day25 day25.txt`.
+Play the game with standard input.